 Secoo Announces Plan to Implement ADS Ratio Change

-/EIN News/ -- BEIJING, Nov.
-23, 2022 (GLOBE NEWSWIRE) -- Secoo Holding Limited (“Secoo” or the “Company”) (NASDAQ: SECO), Asia’s leading online integrated upscale products and services platform, today announced that it will change the ratio of its American depositary shares (“ADSs”) to its Class A ordinary shares (the “ADS Ratio”), par value US$0.001 per share, from the current ratio of two (2) ADSs to one (1) Class A ordinary share to a new ratio of one (1) ADS to five (5) Class A ordinary shares.
+BEIJING, Nov.
+23, 2022 (GLOBE NEWSWIRE) -- Secoo Holding Limited ("Secoo" or the "Company") SECO, Asia's leading online integrated upscale products and services platform, today announced that it will change the ratio of its American depositary shares ("ADSs") to its Class A ordinary shares (the "ADS Ratio"), par value US$0.001 per share, from the current ratio of two (2) ADSs to one (1) Class A ordinary share to a new ratio of one (1) ADS to five (5) Class A ordinary shares.

 For the Company's ADS holders, the change in the ADS Ratio will have the same effect as a one-for-ten reverse ADS split.
 A post-effective amendment to the ADS Registration Statement on Form F-6 will be filed with the SEC to reflect the change in the ADS Ratio.
 The Company anticipates that the change in the ADS Ratio will be effective on or about November 28, 2022 (U.S. Eastern Time), subject to the effectiveness of the post-effective amendment to the ADS Registration Statement on Form F-6 on or before that date.